We are specialized in cultural tours to Myanmar, and we help you plan and supervise tailor-made itineraries according to your wishes and interests.

 On culture travel, leisure trips, beach holidays or trekking tours in Myanmar we will make sure, your holidays will be pleasant and enjoyable.
 Be it for your close familiy or on a vacation with friends.

-Myanmar travel tips, a choice of destinations also combinable as tailor-made individual holidays in Myanmar.
+Indonesia travel tips, a choice of routes and destinations in Indonesia also combinable as tailor-made holidays in Myanmar.

 The High-lights of Myanmar, 16 days from arrival Yangon:

 Visiting Myanmar/Burma you are most likely to enter the country through Yangon, and depending on the available time, you explore some of the hight-lights in central Myanmar.

 On a journey of 16 days you will experience the colonial style ambience of Yangon at the beginning and at the end of your trip, giving you the opportunity to explore the stunning sensual plenty and the lovable inhabitants of this extraordinary country.

 For a few days you will experience Pagan, the dream-like city of temples and cradle of Barmar culture at the bend of the mighty Irrawaddy river.

 You will cruise up river to Pakkoku proceed to the Chindwin valley and witness the amazing Hpo Win Daung caves.